CELPIP Speaking Task 2: Personal Experience Template

 Move 2.
 Build to the event (about 25 sec)

 The longest stretch.
 Walk through what happened, step by step, with sensory detail.
 He was holding a crumpled address and didn't speak much English.
-By the time I realized he'd missed his stop, the platform had almost emptied.
+By the time I realised he'd missed his stop, the platform had almost emptied.
 Vocabulary range shows here.

 Move 3.
 Give the outcome (about 15 sec)

-How it was resolved.
+How it resolved.
 I walked him to the right platform, waited until his train came, and made sure he was on it.
 Concrete actions, not a summary.

 Move 4.
 Reflect and close (about 10 sec)